Water Damage Insurance Adjuster and Water Damage Insurance Claims

 What kind of water damage does home insurance cover?

 Most homeowners insurance policies will cover water damage to your home as long as the cause of the damage is sudden and accidental.
 A good rule of thumb is that water coming from the top down will be covered under a typical homeowners insurance policy, while water coming from the bottom up would fall under the purview of a flood insurance policy instead.
-Also, damage that is the result of negligence or lack of maintenance will not be covered.
+Also, damage resulting from negligence or lack of maintenance will not be covered.

 Water Damage Covered By Homeowners Insurance